SAP-samples/teched2022-DT261/exercises/ex5/README.md

 In this exercise, you will configure the connection using the OAuth Client Profile from the previous exercise.
 The RFC connection will be used for the outbound calls to Data Ingestion.

+You can use connection `DT261_00` as reference for this exercise.

 [//]: # (TODO: Fix this heading)

 ## Create an OAuth client